MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 To add intelligence to your business:

-1. **Choose an AI model type**: Use the model type that suits your business need.
+1. **Choose an AI model type**: Select the model type that suits your business need.
 Choose from a growing set of AI solutions.

 1. **Connect data**: Select your business-specific data from the available options.

-1. **Tailor your AI model**: Depending on the type of model, you can tweak custom models to optimize how your AI performs.
+1. **Tailor your AI model**: You can adjust custom models to enhance your AI's performance.

 1. **Train your AI model**: Training is an automatic process.
 It teaches your AI model how to resolve your business problem (for example, how to recognize your products on an image) based on your business data and tailoring.
 When trained, your AI model can generate insights such as the result of a prediction, or the list and number of objects detected in an image.